 7. Create Quiet Zones

 Create a quiet zone areas at your Easter egg hunt.
 Children and adults alike will appreciate it.
 This is dedicated area where children or adults that need separation from noise and excitement can sit and relax.
 Busy, noisy, bright environments often contribute to sensory overload.
+In fact, research has found that up to 50-70% of people with autism have an increased sensitivity to noise.
 Quiet zones are a solution.

 Add comfortable seating and sensory-friendly toys to your quiet zone.
 Maybe a bean bag chair.
 A few fidgets.
 Some books to read.
 A quiet activity like a puzzle.
 Children and adults will be delighted.

 8. Familiar Location

 It is important to think about the best location for your Easter egg hunt.
 It is helpful to choose a location that your child is familiar with.
 Also, try to pick an area that is quiet.
 And one that has the ability to be divided into a busy area and a quiet area.
 Choosing your location wisely will help your child better adjust to the space and give you greater control for potential sensory triggers.

 9. Small Guest List